 Paul is a CERTIFIED FINANCIAL PLANNER™ certificant and an IRS Enrolled Agent, as well as a member of the Financial Planning Association of Georgia.
 A frequently quoted expert for national publications, Paul’s thoughts on financial topics have appeared in The Wall Street Journal, Forbes, Reuters and Kiplinger, among many other publications.

-Paul is a frequent contributor to our daily blog, "Current Commentary."
+Paul was a frequent contributor to the firm's daily blog, "Current Commentary," during its run from 2009 to 2021.
 He is also the author or co-author of many articles for the firm’s Sentinel newsletter, including:

 Paul's writing also appears in both of our firm's books.
 He contributed Chapter 20, "Giving Back," to The High Achiever's Guide to Wealth.
 His chapters for Looking Ahead: Life, Family, Wealth and Business After 55 cover topics including retirement plans, investment philosophy, and starting a "second act" business.